ASSOCIATED INFORMATION REGARDING THE SURNAME AFFLECK

 Today, Clan Affleck or Auchinleck is an officially recognized Scottish clan though, as one without a formal chief, an armigerous one.
 It is officially associated with the Clan Lindsay though why this is so, given its considerably older association with the Clan Douglas, is not clear.

 Scattered across the Lowlands, and over many centuries, there have been a number of fiefdoms of differing size held by some variation of the family name.
 These were located in Aberdeenshire, Angus, Lanarkshire, Renfrewshire, Ayrshire, Dumfriesshire and Kirkcudbrightshire.
-Today, there are no longer any Scottish estates held by any variation of the surname Affleck, though the reduced Auchinleck estate in East Ayrshire and the Castle Affleck located in Angus constitute the remnants of two of them.
+Today, there are no longer any Scottish estates held by anyone carrying the Affleck / Auchinleck surname, though the reduced Auchinleck estate in East Ayrshire and the Castle Affleck located in Angus constitute the remnants of two of them.
 (Please see map below.)